NLnetLabs/routinator/source/initialisation.rst

    routinator init --rir-tals --accept-arin-rpa

-If you are using a :ref:`configuration file <doc_routinator_configuration>` to change the default location, make sure to refer to it during initialisation using the :option:`--config` option, e.g.:
+If you are using a :ref:`configuration file <doc_routinator_configuration>` to specify the default location of the repository and TAL directories, make sure to refer to it during initialisation using the :option:`--config` option, e.g.:

 .. code-block:: bash